brandoncopeland/Leaflet.boundsAwareLayerGroup/README.md

 [Leaflet.LayerGroup][] plugin to render only layers in the current map bounds

-Adding many layers to a map can significantly decrease browser performance, even if the layers aren't currently visible because they're not within the map bounds.
-Leaflet.boundsAwareLayerGroup patches Leaflet.LayerGroup to manage adding layers within the map bounds and removing layers that are not on each bounds change (zoom, pan, etc...).
+Adding lots of layers to a map can kill browser performance, even if the layers are outside the map bounds and not visible to the user.
+Leaflet.boundsAwareLayerGroup patches Leaflet.LayerGroup to manage only rendering in the map layers in the map bounds.
+On each map bounds change (zoom, pan, whatever...), layers in the new bounds are added, layers outside are removed.

-Check out the [demo][] comparing performance with and without Leaflet.boundsAwareLayerGroup for 5,000 markers.
+[See the plugin in action in a demo][] comparing performance with and without Leaflet.boundsAwareLayerGroup for 5,000 markers.

 ## Using the plugin